WRITE A REVIEW

 I've been on the hunt for a new SPF30+ sunscreen that's moisturising enough to use on its own under makeup, and thought a good place to start might be Avene.
 I work in a pharmacy and get to sample brand-new tester products before they hit the shelves, and I have used this a few times on occasion just to see if I like it.
 This is quite thick, and slightly gluggy in texture.
 It is a tinted sunscreen, but does not provide any coverage whatsoever (unlike a tinted moisturiser).
 This also leaves a white sheen after it's rubbed in, which I am not fond of at all!
 On the other hand, this will be perfect for those with dry, sensitive skin, and for those who have had success with using other Avene products.
 There are definitely better sunscreens out there, and I will not be purchasing this.

-But.......one day I started to get these tiny little red bumps on my face.
+I was eager to try this when I saw it at the shops.
+For a couple of weeks, it seemed OK.
+Yes, it's really thick to spread, and if you use only slightly too much, you have to spend 10 minutes rubbing it in and are left with a white cast all over your face.
+(The whiteness, however, was not really such a problem for me, as I'm already very white).
+The sun protection seemed to be really good, and despite the thickness, I was starting to think this product might be worth using (I am notoriously reactive to sunscreens).But.......one day I started to get these tiny little red bumps on my face.
 I thought they were just some little pimples, and didn't pay any attention to them.
 The next day, they got slightly worse, and the day after, I looked like I had measles or something.
 It was awful.
 My face was red, spotty and littered with these tiny little bumps under the surface.
 I stopped using this product (and any other sunscreen product, just in case) and started using Shiseido Night Moisture Recharge day and night.
 Within three days, the majority of the bumps, little pimples, and redness had cleared away.
 Because I am paranoid about sun protection, after a week or so, I started using Sunsense Daily Face 30+ during the day, and I've gotten no reaction.
 So, it was definitely the Avène sunscreen cream which caused such a strong reaction.
 I really would like to know the ingredients of this product, as on the packet it says "Hypoallergenique - Non-comedogene."
 It is certainly not what it advertises itself to be - at least not for me.

 Urgh....this stuff is THICK, HEAVY and DIFFICULT TO SPREAD.
 It's tinted, leaving a pinkish and greyish color on my face.
 I looked so wrong.
 Like between a corpse and a normal living, breathing human being.
 To top it off I broke out in a rash from using this.
 Did I mention it was sticky as well?
 Yucks, who would want to use this stuff on their face?
 It's goes against everything people would ask for in a sunscreen besides the high SPF protection.